Profile API

 Step 3.

-After the access token is available to Connected Content, use the cached access token to access the index, specify a value for the lookup key (which in Braze is “external_id”), similar to:
+After the access token is available to Connected Content, use the cached access token to access the index.
+The type of request to use in this step will vary, depending on your use case.

 {% connected_content